AdityaDeshmane/H2H-iOS-SampleApp/README.md

 4. Refer existing code from sample app to join meeting

+* JoinMeetingTableViewController.swift - To Join meeting
+* ScheduleMeetingTableViewController.swift - To schedule meeting
+* StartMeetingTableViewController.swift - To start instant meeting

-Check available API's for meeting joining in framework header file H2HSDK.h
+Check all available API's for meeting joining in framework header file H2HSDK.h at following path

 H2HSDK.framework -> Headers -> H2HSDK.h

 Meeting Room Customization:

-Please use parameter "customizationDictionary" from H2H SDK's joinMeetingWithToken method to customize the meeting room.
+Use parameter "customizationDictionary" from H2H SDK's joinMeetingWithToken method to customize the meeting room.
 Here is the example of customization dictionary:
 ```
 NSDictionary *customizationDictionary = @{kCustomizationHideTranscript:@YES,
                                           kCustomizationHideTranslator:@YES,